vastgroup/vast-tools/README.md

 ``vast-tools combine`` will join all of the files sent to the same output directory found in <output_dir>/to_combine/, to form one final table in the main
 <output_dir> folder.
 This is the file you give to ``compare`` or ``diff`` in the case that you
 intend to compare multiple samples.
 This output file contains a value for the percent of sequence inclusion (PSI/PSU/PIR) and a qual column for each sample.
 Details on the output format are provided below.
 At least two samples must be combined.
-In addition, the version of intron retention used in ``align`` needs to be specified.
+In addition, the version of intron retention used in ``align`` needs can be specified using ``--IR_version``.

 ~~~~
 > vast-tools combine -o outputdir -sp [Hsa|Mmu|Gga] --IR_version [1|2]